-Over the next 20 years as growth in the area continues, the Dapto and West Dapto areas will contain a population catchment that estimates suggest will be up to 50,000 – enough for an electorate on its own.
+Over the next 20 years as growth in the area continues, the Dapto and West Dapto areas will contain a population catchment that estimates suggest will be up to 50,000 people and approximately 19,000 new dwellings – enough for an electorate on its own.

 The influx of new housing and businesses will place even more pressure on Dapto CBD and West Dapto’s existing local road network.
 Anna has been calling for funding investment to improve this road infrastructure.

 The former NSW Labor Government provided Wollongong City Council with a $26.1 million interest-free loan in January 2010 under the NSW Local Infrastructure Fund.
 The former federal Labor Government also provided an additional $14 million in Commonwealth funds.